Thomasjkeel/FDRI_Chess-rain-gauges/README.md

 <img src="./figures/chess_ceh_vs_haduk_2010to2020mean.png" width="500">

  **Difference between two decade means**
-Across most of the catchment CEH is bias
+Across most of the catchment the difference between the two datasets (here bias) has increased.
+One exception is in the south east of the study region.
 <img src="./figures/chess_ceh_vs_haduk_decade_mean_diff.png" width="500">